Hunger and Nutrition Quiz

-This part of the Hunger Notes website enables you to learn make a free (to you) contribution to assist hungry people. and learn more about hunger by reading essential information on an important aspect of world hunger and answering several questions.
-When you answer this quiz, Hunger Notes will make a donation to assist hungry people in crisis.
+This part of the Hunger Notes website enables you to make a free (to you) contribution to assist hungry people.
+Learn more about hunger by reading essential information on an important aspect of world hunger and complete the quiz at the end.
+When you complete a quiz, Hunger Notes will make a donation to assist hungry people in crisis.

 Donate online.
 Your donations are made through PayPals secure site.

 Donate by check.
 Please sent your check to